opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 ./securityadmin.sh -backup /file/path -ts ... -tspass ... -ks ... -kspass ...
 ```

-This command dumps the current Security plugin configuration from your cluster to individual files in the directory you specify.
+This command dumps the current security plugin configuration from your cluster to individual files in the directory you specify.
 You can then use these files as backups or to load the configuration into a different cluster.
 This command is useful when moving a proof-of-concept to production:

 ```bash
 ./securityadmin.sh -backup ~ -icl -nhnv -cacert ../../../config/root-ca.pem -cert ../../../config/kirk.pem -key ../../../config/kirk-key.pem